 No, please don’t give him your life, you don’t deserve to pay for what I have done, he will kill you” I cried.
 He said;

 “I must give it all for you to be truly free.”
-I must become what you are now, and pay what he requires so you can be totally free. “
+I must become what you are now, I must pay what he requires so you can be totally free. “

 The sounds coming from the other room as my giant took the offering of my friend were so heinous I can’t even write it down without shaking.

 Seemingly in the blink of an eye it was all over.
-The sudden silence darkened the room and covered my heart with brokenness and shame.
+The sudden silence darkened the room and covered my heart with brokennes, shame.

 Sobbing I cried, “Forgive me, forgive me please?”</block quote

-For a time and space all was silent and I waited terrified the giant would renege and come for me after all.
-Then slowly and surely like a veil being lifted off a bride, the radiance of the room suddenly burst forth like sunshine on a rainy morning.
+For a time and space all was silent.
+I waited terrified the giant would renege and come for me after all.
+Then slowly, surely like a veil being lifted off a bride, the radiance of the room suddenly burst forth like sunshine on a rainy morning.
 Peace like I had never known invaded the room stealing across my heart in wave upon wave.
 For the first time in a very long time I felt unshackled and free as I opened up my mouth, a deep belly laughing kind of joy came rushing out of me.

-Jumping to my feet I felt like dancing, singing and laughing all at the same time, oh the wonderful feeling of peace after a stormy night.
+Jumping to my feet I felt like dancing, singin, laughing all at the same time, oh the wonderful feeling of peace after a stormy night.

-Then, I felt him come into the room, turning around I saw him standing there and I knew that I would be his forever.
+Then, I felt him come into the room, turning around I saw him standing there at first confused.
+How?
+His smile gently washing the questions from my heart.
+I knew that I would be his forever.
 Once I was blind but now I see.
 For the first time in my life I saw him for who he really is.
 All along he had been my friend even when I could not see him.
-All along he loved me and all along he was waiting for me to patiently come to him.
+All along he loved me, all along he was waiting for me to patiently come to him.

-Running to him he swept me off of my feet and we danced around like two small children, the laughter in his eyes was mesmerizing and sweet.
+Running to him he swept me off of my feet and we danced around like two small children, the laughter in his eyes was mesmerizing, gentle, sweet.

 The answer may surprise you or maybe you will already know having taken a similar journey of your own.